Woman left terrified at Cambridge Christmas party spiking

 She said her group "all had relatively about the same amount to drink, just some wines, nothing crazy".

-"One minute I was fine just having a nice chat, all around together having a bit of a laugh and within two to three minutes I'd completely changed and I was unconscious," she said.
+"One minute I was fine just having a nice chat, all around together having a bit of a laugh, and within two to three minutes I'd completely changed and I was unconscious," she said.

 She reported the incident to police the following day.